fstwn/malt/docs/howto_git.md

 with multiple people on one codebase.
 This can get very complex, so we rely on git to make the process manageable.

-To get started with your own contributions to a repository, we have to get familiar with *branches*.
+To get started with your own contributions to a repository, you have to get familiar with *branches*.
 Branches allow us to store multiple versions of the codebase separately from one another, so every collaborator can work on their version of the codebase without messing up the production code or the